JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform.md

 ### Android and iOS applications

 Sharing code between mobile platforms is a major Kotlin Multiplatform use cases.
-With Kotlin Multiplatform for mobile, you can build cross-platform mobile applications that share code between Android and iOS, such as business logic, connectivity, and more.
+With Kotlin Multiplatform for mobile, you can build cross-platform mobile applications that share code between Android and iOS, such as networking, data storage and data validation, analytics, computations, and other application logic.

 Thanks to [Compose Multiplatform](https://www.jetbrains.com/lp/compose-multiplatform/), a Kotlin-based declarative UI framework developed by JetBrains, you can also share UIs across Android and iOS to create fully cross-platform apps.